nazirxz/Capstone-Project-Alzheimer/README.md

 7. Implement machine learning using TFLite

 ### Cloud Computing
 1. Create a project on Google Cloud Platform & Firebase
 2. Set default region as asia-southeast2 (Jakarta)
 3. Set up billing allert on GCP
 4. Set up gcloud SDK
-5. Enable and set up Map API from GCP API Library
-6. Set up Map API credentials and embed it on static web
+5. Set up Map API credentials and embed it on static web
-7. Create app.yaml files from root directory and deploy it via gcloud SDK
+6. Create app.yaml files from root directory and deploy it via gcloud SDK
-8. Create a firestore database for the database with collection caretaker, patient, task
+7. Create a firestore database for the database with collection caretaker, patient, task
-9. Create a firebase storage to store user profile picture from mobile app
+8. Create a firebase storage to store user profile picture from mobile app
-10. Input machine learning model in Firebase Machine Learning
+9. Input machine learning model in Firebase Machine Learning

 ## Technology used